Mojert/dotfiles/README.md

 # dotfiles
 These are my personal dotfiles.
-I apply them to my home directory using GNU Stow.
-Maybe you'll find some interesting configs in there!
+They are applied using the ```applyconfig.sh``` script. **This script must be run from the working tree of this repo!!!**

+I hope you'll find something interesting!